dccooper/fedmobile/01-Conceive/01_Initial_idea_and_planning.md

 ### Embrace your Constraints
 We all know that the private sector can take risks and use products that we as federal employees and public servants cannot.
 But rather than railing against these limitations we can instead embrace them and use tham to drive a better product.
 After all, if you can make *anything*, where do you even start?

-### Product vs. Project Management
+## Product vs. Project Management
-As mentioned in the README, this guide is based on the format laided out in the Product Mangement Body of Knowledge (ProdBOK).
+Finally, as mentioned in the README, this guide is based on the format laided out in the Product Mangement Body of Knowledge (ProdBOK).
 You have likely heard of a Project Manager, but possibly not a Product Manager.
 The difference is that, while *project* managers may come and go throughout the development of different projects (Technical project managers, promotion project managers, etc.) focused on a single prodcut, the *product* manager is responsible for the entire product throughout the lifecycle.

 > Product managers are often described as the "mini-CEO" of a given product.

+As the government continues to learn from the private sector when building software, there is certainly a case for having product manager become a more formalized role in many organizations.